markwoodhall/markwoodhall.com/resources/templates/md/posts/27-05-2016-deploying-cryogen-to-dokku-and-digital-ocean.md

 This instructs [Dokku](https://github.com/dokku/dokku) to use the GitHub repo for it's build back.
 This build back is an nginx buildpack that supports static site generators, I didn't create it but forked it and made some small adjustments.

-This buildpack also requires a `.static` file to exist, so I run `touch .static`.
+This buildpack also requires a `.static` file to exist, so I run `touch .static` and commit the changes to `master`.

 Now it's as easy as running a `git push deploy master`.